 Frozen berries retain all the nutrients of fresh berries!
 If you are taken with the recipes and the nutrient profile of the berries, it is highly likely you will be able to find some frozen berries in the freezers at health stores.
 They also grow prolifically through Canada and many parts of the United States.
 Nurseries now carry a variety of cultivated saskatoon berry plants.

-- preventing inflammation and helping to lower chronic inflammation that can lead to a number of life-stunting diseases like arthritis and dementia
+- Helps prevent inflammation and helping to lower chronic inflammation that can lead to a number of life-stunting diseases like arthritis and dementia

-- protecting against heart disease by regulating the "bad" cholesterol, LDL, or low-density lipoprotein
+- Helps protect against heart disease by regulating the "bad" cholesterol, LDL, or low-density lipoprotein

-- regulating blood sugar and insulin levels and keeping elimination regular, thanks to the high fibre-water content
+- Helps regulate blood sugar and insulin levels and keeping elimination regular, thanks to the high fibre-water content